Oily Hair: What It Is and Why It Happens

-If you already have oily skin, you are more likely to suffer from oily hair as it is your body’s natural system to produce too much sebum.
+If you have naturally oily skin, you’re more likely to have an oily scalp — oil production is part of your body’s natural balance.

 • Changing hormones